 The Social Transformation Project is based in Oakland, California with offices in Boulder, Colorado.
-We’re a team of 6 and are fiscally sponsored by Public Interest Projects.
+We’re a team of six and are fiscally sponsored by NEO Philanthropy.

 Robert Gass, Ed.D, Co-Founder

 Robert Gass is a Co-Founder of Social Transformation Project and is widely known and highly regarded for his work in leadership development and organizational change over the last 30 years.
 He has worked as an executive coach and organizational consultant to Fortune 500 companies, nonprofits, and foundations, and offered seminars to more than 100,000 individuals at universities, education centers, and conferences around the world.